 - sit up in bed and go through repeated motions, such as rubbing their eyes or fussing with their pajamas

-Also, sleepwalkers' eyes are open, but they don't see the same way they do when they're awake and they often think they're in different rooms of the house or different places altogether.
+Also, sleepwalkers' eyes are open, but they don't see the same way they do when they're awake.
+Often, they think they're in different rooms of the house or different places altogether.

 Is Sleepwalking Harmful?

 Sleepwalking itself is not harmful.
-However, sleepwalking episodes can be hazardous since sleepwalking kids aren't awake and may not realize what they're doing, such as walking down stairs or opening windows.
+But sleepwalking can be hazardous because sleepwalking kids aren't awake and may not realize what they're doing, such as walking down stairs or opening windows.